Drevon-Shaw/active-directory-lab-part-1-/README.md

 ### 🧾 VM Settings for Windows Server and Windows 10

 1. Open **Settings** for both VMs
-2. Under **System**, adjust RAM if needed — just make sure it stays in the green zone.
-Remember we are now runign 2 vms therefore you might need to lower it.
+2. Under **System**, adjust RAM if needed just make sure it stays in the green zone.
+Remember we are now running 2 vms therefore you might need to lower it.
 3. Under **Network**, ensure **Adapter 1** is set to:
    - **Attached to**: NAT Network
    - **Name**: `AD Network`